maheshwarirajat/TSP-using-simulated-annealing/README.md

 [2] use this method/or other more robust one and google maps to figure out best logistics for delivery/courier companies

 # Feature
-you can use your own data file or let the code generate some random samples for you
+you can use your own data file or let the code generate some random samples for you, output/algorithm's solution at each iteration can be easily visualized with the animation

 # Prerequisites
 This requires ffmpeg or mencoder to be installed to run animation, matplotlib and numpy modules.